MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_15_explore_core_ediscovery.md

 To access eDiscovery (Standard) or be added as a member of an eDiscovery case, a user must be assigned the appropriate permissions.
 In this task, you as the global admin, will add specific users as members of the eDiscovery Manager role group.

  Open Microsoft Edge.
-In the address bar enter **admin.microsoft.com**.
+In the address bar, enter **admin.microsoft.com**.

 1. Sign in with your admin credentials.
-    1. In the Sign in window enter **admin@WWLxZZZZZZ.onmicrosoft.com** (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider) then select **Next**.
+    1. In the Sign in window, enter **admin@WWLxZZZZZZ.onmicrosoft.com** (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider) then select **Next**.

-    1. Enter the admin password which should be provided by your lab hosting provider.
+    1. Enter the admin password that should be provided by your lab hosting provider.
 Select **Sign in**.
     1. When prompted to stay signed- in, select **Yes**.
 This takes you to the Microsoft 365 admin center page.

 1. From the left navigation pane of the Microsoft 365 admin center, select **Show all**.